tkatchdmitri/optimization_in_one_exact_step/README.md

 ### Data

 Some might say multi-step optimization is ideal because of the need to process a large amount of data continuously.
-How much data intake did Einstein require during his invention of relativity?
+How much data does a revolutionary theory require?

 ### Focus

 Others might argue that internal thoughts must be multi-step based.
-What was Einstein's attention span like?
+Must attention span be ADD?

 ### Biology